 There are 4 ways to enjoy the actual Inca Trail, but there are other fantastic trekking opportunities within Peru (which don’t require permits), like the Mountain Lodges to Machu Picchu.

 The one and only.
 Porters help carry your heavy bags, tents and handle all camp duties.
 Tents and sleeping bags are provided.
 The 4th night is in a hotel, returning for a second visit to the ruins the following day.

 A shorter version of the above – with one visit to the ruins at the end of the trek.

-Traditional 4 Day Inca Trail: Wed, Fri and Sun.
-Other days on request, surcharges may apply
+Traditional 4-Day Inca Trail: Wed, Fri and Sun.
+On other days on request, surcharges may apply

 Traditional 5 Day Inca Trail: Daily on Request

 • INCA TRAIL MANUAL (PDF 1.1Mb)